-This 16,716 asf project will renovate the dining facility in the Unit 3 residence halls complex.
-The resulting program improvements to the kitchen, servery, and dining areas would modernize and enhance the facility's functionality and address ADA code issues.
-The project would also add a student lounge and a convenience store.
-The project would be funded with debt financing and housing reserves.
-Completion is anticipated in 2005-06.
+This 16,908 asf project will renovate the dining facility in the Unit 3 residence halls complex.
+The resulting program improvements to the kitchen, servery, and dining areas will modernize and enhance the facility's functionality and address ADA code issues.
+The project will also add a student lounge and a convenience store.
+The project is funded with \$4,220,000 in debt financing and \$1,000,000 in housing reserves.
+Completion is planned in 2005-06.